socketry/utopia/guides/middleware/readme.md

 ## Session

-The {ruby Utopia::Session} middleware provides session storage using encrypted client-side cookies.
-The session management uses symmetric private key encryption to store data on the client and avoid tampering.
+The {ruby Utopia::Session} middleware provides session storage using authenticated, encrypted client-side cookies.
+The session management uses symmetric private key encryption to store data on the client and prevent tampering.

 ```ruby
 use Utopia::Session,